-- Products comprised of less than 70% organic ingredients; - Products comprised of between 70% and 94% organic ingredients ("made with") - Products comprised of 95% or more organic ingredients - Products comprised of 100% organic ingredients.
+- Products comprised of less than 70% organic ingredients - Products comprised of at least 70% organic ingredients ("made with") - Products comprised of 95% or more organic ingredients - Products comprised of 100% organic ingredients.

 All four categories may be produced using processing aids which are either removed prior to packaging or remain behind in "insignificant amounts," and which do not have to be identified on the ingredient statement.
-(FDA regulations in 21 CFR Subpart F) However, under the NOP the use of such processing aids is restricted in the two highest categories:
+(FDA regulations in 21 CFR Subpart F) However, under the NOP the use of such processing aids is restricted in the three highest categories:

+- At least 70% must be on National List

-- 95 % must be on national List - 100% must be all organic
+- 95% or more must be on National List

+- 100% must be all organic